-where $(\nabla \Xbar)_s$ is the best $s$-sparse approximation to the discrete gradient $\nabla X$.
+where $(\nabla {\bar{X}})_s$ is the best $s$-sparse approximation to the discrete gradient $\nabla X$.
 Moreover, with more measurements, it was shown in \cite{needell2013stable} that the log factor in the bound \eqref{equ:TVrecovery} could be removed, and thus the bound \eqref{equ:TVrecovery} can be improved as

 In comparison with the bound \eqref{equ:TVrecoveryimproved}, the reconstruction error bound for the enhanced TV model \eqref{equ:model} in Theorem \ref{thm:2} is tighter if the level of noise $\tau$ is relatively large and the number of measurements $m$ is limited.
 More discussions can be found in Section \ref{sec:discussion}.
 Besides, the RIP level is assumed to satisfy $\delta<1/3$ in \cite{needell2013stable} for the TV model \eqref{equ:TVmodel}, while we weaken it to $\delta<0.6$ for the enhanced TV model \eqref{equ:model}.
 Though $\delta < 1/3$ can be improved, as remarked in \cite{needell2013stable}, the reconstruction error bounds \eqref{equ:TVrecovery} and \eqref{equ:TVrecoveryimproved} for the TV model \eqref{equ:TVmodel} tend to be infinity if $\delta\rightarrow0.6$ (cf. the proof of Proposition 3 in \cite{needell2013stable}).
 On the other hand, the bounds in Theorems \ref{thm:1} and \ref{thm:2} for the enhanced TV model \eqref{equ:model} are still reasonably valid when $\delta\rightarrow 0.6$; meanwhile, the upper bound required for $\alpha$ tends to be $0$ correspondingly.
 Thus, as $\delta\rightarrow0.6$, the bounds \eqref{equ:bound1} and \eqref{equ:bound2} in Theorems \ref{thm:1} and \ref{thm:2} for the enhanced TV model \eqref{equ:model} assert the stability of the TV model \eqref{equ:TVmodel} in image reconstruction from a few linear RIP measurements.